ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

    - Right click and copy the "Public link" for the relevant box.

 #.
 To upload a development box do XXX.
+   TODO Do this after the vagrant box > S3 branch is merged as it also changes this.
+   Note that the tutorial box is uploaded in the release process.

 Testing
 ^^^^^^^